 There is currently no public market for our common shares, and we do not presently intend to list our common shares on a stock exchange.
 Therefore, it will likely be difficult for stockholders to sell their shares and, if they are able to sell their shares, they will likely sell them at a substantial discount.
-The estimated per share net asset value of our common shares has been established at an amount that is less than the price stockholders paid for their shares in our prior public offerings and may be further adjusted in the future.
+The most recently determined estimated per share net asset value of our common shares is an amount that is less than the price stockholders paid for their shares in our prior public offerings and may be further adjusted in the future.

 There is no public market for our common shares, and we do not expect one to develop.
 We currently have no plans to list our shares on a national securities exchange or over-the-counter market, or to include our shares for quotation on any national securities market.
 Additionally, our charter contains restrictions on the ownership and transfer of our shares, and these restrictions may inhibit the ability of our stockholders to sell their shares.
 We have a share redemption program, but it is limited in terms of the amount of shares that may be redeemed.
 Our board of directors may further limit, suspend or terminate our share redemption program upon 30 days' written notice, in the form of a current report on Form 8-K filed with the U.S. Securities and Exchange Commission ("SEC") and made available on our website (www.hinessecurities.com).
 It may be difficult for stockholders to sell their shares promptly or at all.
 If stockholders are able to sell their shares, they may only be able to sell them at a substantial discount from the price they paid.
 This may be the result, in part, of the fact that the amount of funds available for investment from our prior public offerings were reduced by funds used to pay certain up-front fees and expenses.
 Unless our aggregate investments increase in value to compensate for these up-front fees and expenses, which may not occur, it is unlikely that stockholders will be able to sell their shares, whether pursuant to our share redemption program or otherwise, without incurring a substantial loss.
 Our stockholders may also experience substantial losses in connection with a liquidation event or if we dispose of our assets.
 We cannot assure stockholders that their shares will ever appreciate in value to equal the price they paid for their shares.
 Thus, stockholders should consider our common shares as illiquid and a long-term investment and should be prepared to hold their shares for an indefinite length of time.
-Further, declining real estate fundamentals have had a significant negative impact on values of commercial real estate investments.
-On December 3, 2014, our board of directors established an estimated per share net asset value ("NAV") of \$6.50, which reflects an increase from the prior estimated per share net asset value of \$6.40.
-As of the date of this Annual Report, the per share redemption price under our share redemption program is \$5.45.
-Beginning with any shares redeemed on or after April 1, 2015, the share redemption price will be \$5.45 for ordinary redemptions and \$6.50 for redemptions in connection with the death or disability of a stockholder.
-For a discussion of the methodology pursuant to which our estimated per share net asset value was determined by our board of directors, please see
+Further, declines in real estate fundamentals that were experienced in prior years have had a significant negative impact on values of commercial real estate investments.
+On September 16, 2015, our board of directors determined an estimated per share net asset value ("NAV") of \$6.65, which reflects an increase from the prior estimated per share NAV of \$6.50 determined by our board of directors in December 2014.
+Beginning with any shares redeemed on or after January 1, 2016, the share redemption price is \$5.45 for ordinary redemptions and \$6.65 for redemptions in connection with the death or disability of a stockholder.
+For a discussion of the methodology pursuant to which our estimated per share NAV was determined by our board of directors, please see "Item 5.

-"Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Market Information" for more information.